|Editing XML Documents / Large Documents|

 <?xml version="1.0" encoding="UTF-8"?> <?xml-model href="test.rng" type="application/xml" schematypens="http://relaxng.org/ns/structure/1.0"?> <test> <a xml:id="a1" xml:base="a.xml">test</a> </test>

 The XInclude support in Oxygen XML Developer is turned on by default.
-You can toggle it by going to the entry Enable XInclude processing in the menu .
+To toggle it, Open the Preferences dialog and go to .
 When enabled, Oxygen XML Developer will be able to validate and transform documents comprised of parts added using XInclude.